 He currently resides in Ada.

-Cummings is in her first season as an assistant coach for the Polar Bears.
+Molly Cummings enters her third season as an assistant track & field coach for Ohio Northern.

-She joins the Polar Bears after a 3-year stint as an assistant coach and recruiting coordinator at Marian (Ind.)
-University, where she coached the hurdlers and was also responsible for the fall training of all sprinters, jumpers and hurdlers.
+Cummings joined the Polar Bears after a three-year stint as an assistant coach and recruiting coordinator at Marian (Ind.)
+University.
+While there, she coached hurdles and was responsible for the fall training of all sprinters, jumpers, and hurdlers.

-During her three seasons at Marian, Cummings guided Taylor Killings to two National Championship titles in the Indoor 60-meter hurdles and one National Championship title in the Outdoor 110-meter hurdles.
+During her three seasons at Marian, Cummings guided Taylor Killings to two national championship titles in the indoor 60-meter hurdles and one national championship in the outdoor 110-meter hurdles.

-She helped 18 other student-athletes qualify for the National meet in the sprints, hurdle, javelin and combined-events and 15 of those student-athletes to break Marian school records.
+She helped 18 other student-athletes qualify for national championship meets in the sprints, hurdles, javelin, and combined events with 15 of those student-athletes breaking Marian school records.

-Prior to her stint at Marian, Cummings served as the graduate assistant coach at New Mexico Highlands University for two years where she served as the hurdles and combined events coach, while also guiding high jump and pole vault.
+Prior to her stint at Marian, Cummings served as a graduate assistant coach at New Mexico Highlands University for two years.
+She served as the hurdles and combined events coach, while also coaching athletes in the high jump and pole vault.

-After earning a Bachelor of Arts in Exercise Science from Anderson University (Ind.), Cummings began her coaching career serving as an assistant coach for the Ravens from 2008-2009 in the horizontal jumps.
-She also served as an assistant coach at Marian from 2009-2010 where she helped with sprints, hurdles and jumps.
+After earning a Bachelor of Arts in Exercise Science from Anderson University (Ind.), Cummings began her coaching career as an assistant coach for the Ravens from 2008-2009 in the horizontal jumps.
+She also served as an assistant coach at Marian from 2009-2010, where she helped with sprints, hurdles, and jumps.

-"The opportunity to join this tremendous and dedicated coaching staff at Ohio Northern University thrills me to no end as I have always carried much respect for this program, the Ohio Athletic Conference and the student-athletes that accomplish so much in both their academics and athletics at ONU," said Cummings.
-"Having grown up in this area as well, it feels great to return and be a part of the continued ascension of a program with such a strong tradition.
+"The opportunity to join this tremendous and dedicated coaching staff at Ohio Northern University thrills me to no end.
+I have always carried much respect for this program, the Ohio Athletic Conference, and the student-athletes that accomplish so much in both their academics and athletics at ONU," said Cummings.
+"Having grown up in this area, it feels great to return and be a part of the continued ascension of a program with such a strong tradition.
 I am very thankful to Coach Maus and the rest of the coaching staff for extending me this opportunity."

 "We are very excited to add Molly to our staff," said head coach Jason Maus.
 "She brings valuable experience, enthusiasm, and perspective to our program and coaching staff.
 She has tremendous experience coaching hurdles and sprints, and we are looking forward to building upon the success of our sprinters and hurdlers."